LLNL/RAJA/docs/sphinx/user_guide/feature/plugins.rst

 ^^^^^^^^^^^^^^^^^
 If the plugin is to be dynamically loaded to a project during runtime, the RAJA Plugin API requires a few conditions to be met.
 The following must be true about the plugin, not necessarily of the project using it.

-1. **The plugin must have following factory function.** This will return a pointer to an instance of your plugin.
+1. **The plugin must have the following factory function.** This will return a pointer to an instance of your plugin.
 Thanks to the ``extern "C"`` a project will be able to search for "getPlugin" within the dynamically loaded plugin correctly.
 ::

   extern "C" RAJA::util::PluginStrategy *getPlugin ()